 Challenges:

-Whether the likes of freelance graphic design jobs are a good option varies from person to person.
+Whether freelance graphic design jobs are a good option varies from person to person.
 If you’re comfortable with the challenges and excited about the benefits, freelancing can provide a unique and rewarding career path.